weiwenlan/LaTeX-OCR/README.md

 # pix2tex - LaTeX OCR

+Just a bit modify from Lucas' work.
+This now read image from the local file by using -n FILENAME and add the resize to let the model worked more stabilized.

 The goal of this project is to create a learning based system that takes an image of a math formula and returns corresponding LaTeX code.
 As a physics student I often find myself writing down Latex code from a reference image.
 I wanted to streamline my workflow and began looking into solutions, but besides the Freemium [Mathpix](https://mathpix.com/) I could not find anything ready-to-use that runs locally.
 That's why I decided to create it myself.

 ![header](https://user-images.githubusercontent.com/55287601/109183599-69431f00-778e-11eb-9809-d42b9451e018.png)